saharshgoenka/saharshgoenka/README.md

 ### I'm a Junior at Arizona State University studying Computer Science.

-- 🔭 I’m currently working on my personal website!
+- 🔭 I’m currently working on my personal projects
-- 🌱 I’m currently learning web development!
+- 🌱 I’m currently learning about databases
-- ⚡ Fun fact: I have a Black Belt in Kung Fu!
+- ⚡ Fun fact: I have a Black Belt in Kung Fu

 ## 📫 How to reach me: